Informing Cancer Immunotherapy Decisions

 OncoSeer Diagnostics, Inc.

-OncoSeer Diagnostics, Inc. (OncoSeer), a collaboration with UT Southwestern Medical Center (UTSW), is developing multimarker blood tests that diagnose and predict immune related adverse events (irAE) in oncology patients undergoing immune checkpoint inhibitor (ICI) therapy.
+OncoSeer Diagnostics, Inc. (OncoSeer), a collaboration with UT Southwestern Medical Center (UTSW), is developing multimarker tests to help predict, monitor, diagnose, and treat immune related adverse events (irAE) in patients receiving immune checkpoint inhibitor (ICI) therapy.

 Technology